MisterMine01/Simp-Cli/README.md

 # Simp-Cli
-A better way to make cli faster
+A better way to make cli faster in c++